stefanzweifel/laravel-stats/README.md

 ## Create your own Classifiers

-If your application has it's own components you would like to see in `laravel-stats` you can create your own `Classifiers`.
+If your application has it's own components you would like to see in `laravel-stats` you can create your own "Classifiers".
 Create your own Classifiers by implementing the [`Classifier`](https://github.com/stefanzweifel/laravel-stats/blob/master/src/Contracts/Classifier.php)-contract and adding the class to the `stats.custom_component_classifier` config array.

 For example: